Should You Study Abroad Short or Long-Term?

 When Short and Long Multiply

 While the first flight may seem daunting, going abroad can become an addiction.
-Among my fellow classmates at Columbia were many who first went abroad for a summer in France and then returned for yet another semester in Paris.
+Among fellow classmates at Columbia were many who first went abroad for a summer in France and then returned for yet another semester in Paris.
 My experience was quite similar.
 As an undergraduate, I studied abroad through Middlebury College in Madrid.
-Now I am starting Middlebury College’s graduate program, which is also located in Spain.
+I then studied at Middlebury College’s graduate program, which is also located in Spain.
 Whether for the summer, a semester, or a year, your time abroad will be a life-changing experience!